 End Node: End nodes are generally all kinds of sensors, which perform data collection and switch control.

-Gateway: LoRa gateway, which encapsulates and forwards the collected node data.
+Gateway: LR gateway, which encapsulates and forwards the collected node data.

 NetworkServer: Mainly responsible for the integrity check of upstream and downstream data packets.